keebio/keebio-docs/docs/breeze-rev1.4-build-guide.md

 ## Assemble Case

 Line up the PCB/plate into the case and screw it in with the screws.
-Do not screw in the screws too tightly, as the threaded inserts may get ripped out.
+Do not screw in the screws too tightly, as this will bring the plate too close to the PCB and the switches will pop out.

 <Tabs groupId="switch-type">
   <TabItem value="mx" label="MX Version">